deadbok/eden-linux/README.md

 simple line of code, and the template engine generates the actual makefile, with all the rules needed to build and install the software on the target.

 As it stands, this is working.
-The thing is done in Python, and it for the template language as well.
+The thing is done in Python, and uses Python for the template language as well.
 I am a bit disappointed with the complexity of what I've come up with this far, it really isn't cleaner or simpler than Buildroot.

 The main problem is the complexity of tweaking and building a Linux distribution